Welcome to Pickles & Honey! My name is Amanda and I’m a twenty-something living just outside of Boston. Here’s my story…

 But as difficult as this experience was for me, it was exactly what I needed.
 I learned more about myself in that year than I had in the previous four.
 I felt a sense of instant clarity about what’s important to me and what I want my life to look like.
 And I traded a lot of my fears for motivation to create the life I want.

 So I moved 3,000+ miles back to Boston.
 I quit my 9-5.
-And I’ve left safe, but stagnant to pursue what I love – writing, specifically about healthy food, and mostly about baking.
-And also about puggles.
+And I’ve left safe, but stagnant to pursue what I love – writing, specifically about a feel-good, compassionate, health-promoting way of living, through food, career, puppies, and all of the other little and big things I’m learning along the way.